PrasadNalajala/weather-app/README.md

 - **Location-based Weather:** Let WeatherApp do the work!
 Automatically detect your location for hyper-local updates, or manually search for weather anywhere on the map.

-- **Interactive Maps:** Visualize weather patterns with interactive maps, letting you track storms, rain, and other meteorological magic.

 - **Customizable Units:** Personalize your experience by tweaking units

 ## 🌐 Getting Started

 1. **Access the Website:**
-   - Visit (https://prasadnalajala.github.io/weather-app/) and dive into the weather wonders!
+   - Visit [WeatherApp Website](https://weather-app-prasadnalajala.vercel.app/) and dive into the weather wonders!

 2. **Permissions:**
    - Grant location access for precise local weather info.